cryptpulse/minishell/README.md

 ## LICENSE

 This project is available under the MIT License.
-For further details, please refer to the [LICENSE](https://github.com/jotavare/minishell/blob/master/LICENSE) file.